 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-Our risk assessment procedures included:
+Our risk assessment procedures included

-- Enquiring of directors, the audit committee, internal audit, legal and risk, and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud.

-- Reading Board committee, Risk committee, Reserving committee, Remuneration committee and Audit committee minutes.

-- Considering remuneration incentive schemes and performance targets for management and directors.
+- Enquiring of directors and the audit committee, as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board, audit committee, Reserving Committee and risk and Capital Committee meeting minutes. - Considering remuneration incentive schemes and performance targets for directors and management. - Using analytical procedures to identify any unusual or unexpected relationships.